moleculerjs/moleculer-io/README.md

 ## Joining and leaving rooms
-Just set ctx.meta.$join or ctx.meta.$leave to the rooms you want to join or leave.
+In your action, set ctx.meta.$join or ctx.meta.$leave to the rooms you want to join or leave.

 eg.
 ```javascript